Kabir26-star/CAS-ADS-Projects-Kabirdev-Singh-Ramana/README.md

 phyton filename.py

-Reminder :
+Make sure you have installed the requirements to be able to run all the scripts:

-Install pip -r requirements.txt if you have any missing dependencies
+pip install -r requirements.txt